-- Three months o ended March 31
+Three months June 30 June 30

-2013 2014
+2013 2014 2013 2014

-Gross profit (in millions) 8 36.8 \$ 90.4
+Gross profit (in millions) \$ 95.8 \$ 104.9 \$ 182.6 \$ 195.3

-Gross margin 6.3% 6.9%
+Gross margin 6.4%) 7.1% 6.4% 7.0%

-Despite the revenue decrease in the first quarter of 2014, gross profit increased 4% to \$90.4 million (6.9% of total revenue) for the first quarter of 2014 from \$86.8 million (6.3% of total revenue) for the first quarter of 2013.
-The increases were primarily driven by improved program mix and our continued focus on product cost containment in the first quarter of 2014.
+Despite the revenue decrease in the second quarter and first half of 2014, gross profit for such periods increased 9% and 7%, respectively, compared to the same periods in 2013.
+Gross margin for the second quarter and first half of 2014 also increased to 7.1% and 7.0%, respectively, compared to 6.4% for the same periods in 2013.
+These increases were primarily driven by improved program mix and our continued focus on cost containment in the second quarter and first half of 2014.

 In general, in addition to fluctuations in revenue, multiple factors cause gross margin to fluctuate including, among others: volume and mix of products or services; higher/lower revenue concentration in lower gross margin products and end markets; pricing pressure; contract terms and conditions; production efficiencies; utilization of manufacturing capacity; changing material and labor costs, including variable labor costs associated with direct manufacturing employees; manufacturing and transportation costs; start-up and ramp-up activities; new product introductions; disruption in production at individual sites; cost structures at individual sites; foreign exchange volatility; and the availability of components and materials.

-Our gross profit and SG&A (discussed below) are impacted by the level of variable compensation expense we record in each period.
-Variable compensation expense includes expense related to our team incentive plans available to eligible employees, sales incentive plans and equity-based compensation, such as stock options, performance share units (PSUs) and restricted share units (RSUs).
+Our gross profit and SG&A (discussed below) are also impacted by the level of variable compensation expense we record in each period.
+Variable compensation expense includes expense related to our team incentive plans available to eligible employees, sales incentive plans and stock-based compensation, such as stock options, performance share units (PSUs) and restricted share units (RSUs).
 See "Stock-based compensation" below.
 The amount of variable compensation expense related to performance-based compensation varies each period depending on the level of achievement of pre-determined performance goals and financial targets.